 Achieving Strategic Objectives by Fostering Organizational Alignment

-Speaker(s): Jeff Webb, Manager of Gas Engineering and Measurement, Avista Utilities, Billy Chan, Senior Manager, Regulatory Affairs, EPCOR Distribution and Transmission Inc., Nicole Bavard, Operations and Engineering Manager, San Diego Gas & Electric Company, Laura McCrae, Sr. Data & Analytics Consultant (Functional Lead), Snohomish County PUD, Chris Anderson, Director of Gas Operations, Paiute Pipeline Company
+Speaker(s): Jeff Webb, Manager of Gas Engineering, Avista Utilities, Billy Chan, Senior Manager, Regulatory Affairs, EPCOR Distribution and Transmission Inc., Nicole Bavard, Operations and Engineering Manager, San Diego Gas & Electric Company, Laura Lemke, Lead, Analytics + Information Management, Snohomish County PUD, Chris Anderson, Director of Gas Operations, Paiute Pipeline Company

 Utility leaders invest a lot of time and thought into crafting strategic priorities, goals, missions, and values but without organizational alignment even the best strategic plan is never fully achieved.
 How do utilities ensure that every employee shares a common understanding of company priorities and values and then aligns their actions and decisions to support them?
 How do we move away from business as usual to fostering innovation and change?
 How can well-designed corporate performance management metrics celebrate success while also highlighting opportunities for improvement?
 How do we effectively bridge differences in management and union perspectives?